NOT MY PLAN

 Each day athletes gave their best in every possible way.
 They embraced loving hard work.

 Now, it’s back to the real world.
 We need great memories to win the moment, so we can win the hour, so we can win the day.

-Now my plan is creating a family fun memory to lift us up when things go not to our liking.
-Kingston (a 3-year-old at the time) told Lala (Grandma Susie) when she says no, “This is not my plan.”
+Now my plan is creating a family fun memory to lift us when things go not to our liking.
+3-year-old Kingston told Lala (Grandma Susie) when she says no, “This is not my plan.”
 Susie in turns says, “I know, honey, but we are going to do it this way.”

 Isn’t life like this?
-How many times have you faced this past year, past week or even yesterday experiences that weren’t you’re planning?
+How many times have you faced this past year, last week or even yesterday experiences that weren’t you’re plan?

 Paul gives the perfect prescription for those, this is not my plan experiences.
 Paul told his Roman brothers and sisters, “All things work together for good to them who love God, to them who are called to His purpose.”

 Not our plan.
-We are in the same circumstance as when our grandson (3 years old at the time) said, “This is not My plan.”
-Thank you Kingston for this valuable life lesson.
+We are in the same circumstance as when our 3-year-old grandson said, “This is not My plan.”
+Thank you, Kingston for this valuable life lesson.